fullstackwp/text-unfold/README.txt

 = 1.1.3 =
 * New: Enabled the option of default dynamic tags on title and content
 * New: Increased the option of container height up to 1000px

+= 1.1.4 =
+* Fix: Fixed the issue "Trying to access array offset on value of type null" on existing container height settings

+= 1.1.5 =
+* New: Added translation support with a generated ".pot" file in the "/languages" folder.
+* Fix: Resolved CSS issue where the 'Icon Gap' setting was not properly applied to the read more/less button.